avdifua/IF-108.DevOps_eSchool/README.md

 ```
 If you want to change Region your instances.
 Look here - > VPC networks in Google cloud and choose correct IP address ranges

-In the output, you have to get a working app which deployed in google cloud!
+In the output, you have to get a working eSchool app which deployed in google cloud!
 Enjoy!